-To prevent the possibility of injuries, the fasteners for the cargo area cover must be properly attached to the mounting clips on the rear trim panels.
+To reduce the risk of injuries, the fasteners for cargo area cover must be properly attached to the mounting clips on the rear trim panels.

 Do not place any objects on the cargo area cover.
 They may obstruct your vision or strike occupants of the vehicle in the case of a sudden stop or collision.